-Use only certified paragliders, harnesses with protector and reserve parachutes that are free from modification, and use them only within their certified weight ranges.
-Please remember that flying a glider outside its certified configuration may jeopardise any insurance (e.g. liability, life etc) you have.
+Use only certified harnesses and reserve parachutes that are free from modification, and use them only within their certified weight ranges.
+Please remember that when flying an uncertified glider or using related equipment outside of its certified configuration you may jeopardise any insurance (e.g. liability, life etc) you have.